 Most companies take card payments from their consumers, but few people seem to think about it.
 However, as a company owner, if you don’t understand how to process credit card transactions, you may discover yourself in difficulty when a problem arises.
 You might even be unsure what a payment processor is.
 We’ll look at four other payment terms to be aware of the solution to that query.

 If you use a debit card (as most of us do), you’re already familiar with the cardholder’s role.
-But, to be explicit, a cardholder is somebody who acquires a bankcard (credit or debit) from a credit that issues the card.
+But, just to be clear, a cardholder is someone who gets a credit or debit card from a bank that gives out the cards.
 One can use that card to pay for goods or services at a store.

 A merchant is a company that sells goods or services.
-However, only merchants who take cards as payment are our explanation.
-With that said, a merchant is any business that has a payment processor that allows them credit or debit cards as payment for goods and services from consumers (cardholders).
+Our explanation, however, is limited to merchants who accept credit cards.
+That being said, a merchant is any business that has a payment processor that allows them to accept credit or debit cards as payment for goods and services from consumers (cardholders).
 You are a merchant if you own a company.

 An acquiring bank is a card organization member (Visa and MasterCard).
 An acquiring institution is also known as a merchant bank since it works with businesses to establish merchant accounts that allow them to accept credit and debit cards.
 Accepting banks give merchants the necessary equipment and software to accept cards.
 Manage customer support and other elements of card acceptance.
 The acquiring bank also puts money into a company’s account from credit card sales.